deumanma/ai-case-study/ReadMe.md

 **Why are these technologies appropriate for your solution?**

 An open source learning platform with integrated AI would be a natural fit with Hugging Faces current offerings and their vision of:
-> democratizing the field of artificial intelligence together with the community.” [^15]
+> democratizing the field of artificial intelligence together with the community.”<sup>15</sup>

 Democratizing the field of AI cannot stop at open sourcing the databases and code, it also should include training and application of this information across the workforce.
 As AI becomes a standard across business fields from medicine to factories it will become even more critical that we train and adapt the current workforce and next generation to keep up with the technology.